isabelle-bh/Eclipse-2D-Platformer/README.md

-Here is my completed App 2 Combat-Based 2D Platformer Adventure!
-It is called Eclipse.
-The goal is to reach the goal spot as fast as you can while beating enemies along the way.
+This is my 2D adventure platformer, Eclipse!
+The goal is to reach the end of the level as fast as you can, defeating enemies along the way.

 Here are some of the features:
 - Controls: